accordproject/techdocs/website/versioned_docs/version-0.12/accordproject.md

 ## Try Accord Project Online

-The simplest way to get an introduction to the Accord Project technology is through the online [Template Studio](https://studio.accordproject.org) editor (you can open template studio from anywhere in this documentation by clicking the [Try Online!](https://studio.accordproject.org) button located in the top-right of the page).
+The simplest way to get an introduction to the Accord Project technology is through the online [Template Playground](https://studio.accordproject.org) editor (you can open Template Playground from anywhere in this documentation by clicking the [Try Online!](https://studio.accordproject.org) button located in the top-right of the page).

-The following video offers a tour of Template Studio and an introduction to the key concepts behind the Accord Project technology.
+The following video offers a tour of Template Playground and an introduction to the key concepts behind the Accord Project technology.

 <iframe src="https://player.vimeo.com/video/328933628" width="640" height="400" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>